Fr0ntierX/polaris-sdk/README.md

 ### Axios Interceptors

-If you are using `axios` to make HTTP requests, you can use the request and response interceptors provided by the SDK to automatically encrypt and decrypt the request and response data.
+If you are using `axios` for HTTP requests, you can use the [request and response interceptors](https://axios-http.com/docs/interceptors) provided by the SDK to automatically encrypt and decrypt the request and response data.

 ```typescript
 import { createAxiosRequestInterceptor, createAxiosResponseInterceptor } from "@fr0ntier-x/polaris-sdk";